mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-spend-company-money.md

 ### Rideshares and rentals

 Use your best judgment if a rental car is needed.
 It's recommended to use Uber, Lyft, Taxis, or other cost-effective budget services.
 In certain instances, it may not be economical to do so and a rental car is necessary.
 Mattermost does not have a corporate account with any rental car agency at this time.
 Please continue to follow the spend principle \(spend company money like it is your own money\).

+### Frequently asked questions

+#### What happens if we need to cancel a reservation related to an internal travel (e.g. conference, customer meeting, team event) that’s non-refundable?

+Try to get a refund, sometimes this is possible even if the vendor has a standard policy against it.
+Otherwise try to get credit for future use.
+If you’re able to achieve either, or if the amount paid needs to be forfeited, please let finance know.
+Please expense any non-refundable charges for work-related reservations due to cancellations.

+#### If I didn’t get a chance to submit an expense for work travel and are unable to get a refund for it, can I still have it reimbursed?

+Yes, please submit work-related expenses [via Expensify](https://handbook.mattermost.com/operations/finance/staff-member-expenses/how-to-use-expensify).

+#### I have a personal stay planned before/after my in-person work travel that was canceled.
+I was originally planning to have the company cover airfare costs to and from the destination.
+What are my options?

+You can choose to continue your personal stay by covering your airfare cost out-of-pocket.
+Travel costs or UATP (United Air Travel Plan) for work meetings should be refunded to the company when possible.
+If a staff member was reimbursed for a company expense that’s repurposed for personal use, the reimbursement should be [returned to the company](https://handbook.mattermost.com/operations/finance/staff-member-expenses/how-to-reimburse-the-company).
+This is common for how most other companies are treating the separation between work travel and holiday travel.
+Alternatively, try to get a refund on any deposits for your personal stay, sometimes this is possible even if the vendor has a standard policy against it.
+Otherwise try to get credit for future use.

+#### If I decide to pay airfare and other work-related costs out-of-pocket for personal use, what is the timeline for paying back these expenses?

+Please repay back to the company before using the work-related expense.

+#### Can credit from a canceled, non-refundable company reservation be gifted by the company to a staff member for personal use, such as a holiday, if the credit would otherwise expire and be unused (e.g. non-refundable air ticket)?

+No. For a number of reasons, including complexity, compliance, and risk of self-dealing, our policy is to not gift credit from unused company expenses that would otherwise expire for personal use.
+Read [How we develop policies](https://docs.google.com/document/d/1Hi-aQMwAxBJYjMjpVC6ZWa2Hb-vtluVjLep06FPNUCw/edit#) for more context.

+#### Can I use credit from a canceled, non-refundable company reservation for personal use, if the credit would otherwise expire and be unused?

+To keep work and personal expenses separated, if a staff member receives a reimbursement for a work expense, which is then deployed for personal use, the reimbursement should be [returned to the company](https://handbook.mattermost.com/operations/finance/staff-member-expenses/how-to-reimburse-the-company).

 ## Other expenses